espocrm/documentation/user-guide/activities-and-calendar.md

 Users can create custom shared views that will display events of specific teams.

-Note: User must have a proper 'User Permission' to be able to use shared calendars.
+Note: User must have a proper 'User Permission' set in [Roles](administration/roles-management.md) to be able to use shared calendars.

+Note: Shared view displays events of users of the selected team.
+It doesn't necessary display events assigned to that team (e.g. event is assigned to the team, but doesn't assigned to any user of that team).

-Shared view is also available for Timeline.
+Shared view is also available for *Timeline* view.
 It allows to view events of multiple users.

 ### Custom entities on Calendar